-As my noble friend Lady Morris of Yardley said, the world as it was in 1996 is substantially different to the world as we know it today and the numbers in home education are now vastly increased, compared to then.
+As my noble friend Lady Morris of Yardley said, the world as it was in 1996 is substantially different from the world as we know it today and the numbers in home education are now vastly increased, compared to then.
 To my mind, the issue of most concern is that, as we have heard, nobody knows how many children in England are being home educated.
 The reason is that there is no obligation on a parent or guardian to inform the local authority covering the area where they live that their child is being home schooled.
 If a child attends school and is subsequently withdrawn then the schools, including academies, must inform their local authority of that development.
 The same applies when a child enters the school roll.
 The reason for a child withdrawing need not be recorded, so it may simply be the case that the family has relocated.
 A parent or guardian may tell the school that their child is to be home educated; equally, they may not.
 This means that the information the school passes to their local authority is necessarily incomplete.

 There is also evidence that some parents withdraw their children to avoid prosecutions for poor school attendance or their child being excluded.
 In addition, as my noble friend Lord Soley said, inadequate provision of special educational needs can be the reason.
 If it is, then that is a serious issue in its own right and must be addressed.
 The noble Lord, Lord Addington, highlighted the needs of children with dyslexia.
 For that ever to be a reason for a parent to withdraw their child is surely in contravention of the UN Convention on the Rights of the Child in relation to education.